kranthicu/DataAnlyasis-R-Q3/README.md

 Third, you will find two output files are generated in the current working directory:

-merged_data.txt (7.9 Mb): it contains a data frame called cleanedData with 10299*68 dimension.
+data_merged.txt (7.9 Mb): it contains a data frame called cleanedData with 10299*68 dimension.

 data_with_means.txt (220 Kb): it contains a data frame called result with 180*68 dimension.